dayna199524/Eternity-Holdings-Ltd./README.md

 [Access the live site here.](https://dayna199524.github.io/Eternity-Holdings-Ltd./)

 This is the documentation for the website for Eternity Holdings Limited.
-The site has been built using HTML5, CSS3 and Bootstrap 5 for the Milestone 1 project for Code Institute's Web Development Diploma.
-This website was created for a real client.
+The site has been built using HTML5, CSS3 and Bootstrap 5 for Milestone Project 1 for Code Institute's Web Development Diploma.
+This website was created for a real client, the implications of which are discussed later in the documentation.

 ***